 Our Children’s Right To Clean Air

 Years passed, I gave birth to a baby girl.
 She was born with the same condition as my first child.
 It was lucky that she survived.
 This time, we had to decide.
 We had to choose between our career in the city or a life someplace where the air is fresher for our daughter’s health.
+Apart from that, we as a family, of course, are consistent in practicing a healthy lifestyle by eating the right foods with supplements like adult vitamins for me and my husband and Pedialyte for my daughter.
+Plus, regular exercise for stronger bones and lungs as well.

 Moving back to the countryside was a tough decision.
 We were already used to city life, and I was not sure if we would survive the loneliness and the leisureliness of being away from the city.
 But we had to do it for the health of our daughter.
 We purchased a small land with a barnyard.
 We were able to put up a small business.
 At first, we thought it was sacrificing the city life, but later on, we found out it was not.
 It was a chance to start a new life.